 Learn more about how to use a short and clear call to action to let your contacts know where they need to go.

-Why should I use a call to action?
+Why should I use CTA in email marketing?

 The easy answer is – because it’s a great way to connect with your subscribers and an opportunity to demonstrate how they will benefit by continuing to receive your mail.

 How do I use a call to action?

 There are several ways to approach the use of a call to action.
 Most importantly you must consider who your audience is as well as what your objective is:

 For instance, are you offering a product?
 Does this product solve a particular problem?
 If you’re selling something to a list of subscribers you may find that you can do a better job of demonstrating the benefits of your product by producing a video and asking your subscribers to click on it and watch.

 Or maybe you send confirmation emails regarding travel bookings or appointments.
 Since you know your subscriber or customer is interested in those subjects, along with asking them to validate or confirm their order (also a call to action) you can provide them with other opportunities to act by offering more choices for future bookings or for their feedback on their experience with you – for example – “Fill out our survey” (offer a reason why or benefit – ie. Get a free gift certificate for filling out the survey)

 Sometimes you can encourage subscribers to take action by placing a time limit on when the action can be taken.
 This can be done by making a “one time only” offer for example.
 This is often referred to as creating a ‘sense of urgency’ which can be useful.
 Again, it is important to provide a benefit to your subscriber for taking quick action.

 When should I use CTA, and where do I put it?

 Subscribers and customers are often bombarded with choice.
 When they open your email, you want the options in front of them to be clear and easy.
 Take these steps to make sure your call to action isn’t going to cause a bad reaction: